siennacorreia/siennacorreia.github.io/_posts/2025-1-4-student-dataset.md

 2. Upon looking into the dataset, I am most interested in the stress level relatonship to GPA and study hours per day.
 My initial hopes in analyzing the dataset were to understand the effect that daily study hours and GPA had on stress levels among college students.

 ## Dataset Analysis:
-     * Distributions of variables (center and variability, e.g. std.dev or IQR)
-     * Relationships between variables
-     * Visualizations of the dataset
-     * Limitations of your analysis and the dataset

 ### Variables Examined
 Stress_Level: Categorical variable with three levels — Low, Moderate, and High.
-GPA: A continuous variable indicating academic performance.
+GPA: Variable indicating academic performance.
-Study_Hours_Per_Day: Continuous variable showing daily time spent on studying.
+Study_Hours_Per_Day: Variable showing daily time spent on studying.

 ### Additional lifestyle variables include:
 Extracurricular_Hours_Per_Day